 Soil

 Plant ashwagandha on soil that is 7.5 to 8 pH, sandy, and well-draining.
-Making sure that the soil does not hold too much moisture is one of the crucial components of successfully producing Ashwagandha.
 In its natural environment, ashwagandha thrives in arid, dry areas with typically deficient, rocky soils.
 You can amend your garden soil before planting with a little sand or horticulture grit to simulate its natural growing conditions and enhance drainage.

 Water